Basic Always On availability groups for a single database

-Always On Basic Availability Groups provide a high availability solution for SQL Server 2016 and SQL Server 2017 Standard Edition.
+Always On Basic Availability Groups provide a high availability solution for SQL Server from version 2016 and above on Standard Edition.
 A basic availability group supports a failover environment for a single database.
 It is created and managed much like traditional (advanced) Always On Availability Groups (SQL Server) with Enterprise Edition.
 The differences and limitations of basic availability groups are summarized in this document.

 Always On Basic Availability Groups replaces the deprecated Database Mirroring feature and provides a similar level of feature support.
 Basic availability groups enable a primary database to maintain a single replica.
 This replica can use either synchronous-commit mode or asynchronous-commit mode.
 For more information about availability modes, see Availability Modes (Always On Availability Groups).
 The secondary replica remains inactive unless there is a need to failover.
 This failover reverses the primary and secondary role assignments, causing the secondary replica to become the primary active database.
 For more information on failover, see Failover and Failover Modes (Always On Availability Groups).
 Basic availability groups can operate in a hybrid environment that spans on-premises and Microsoft Azure.